kids-first/kf-rnaseq-workflow/docs/STAR_2.7.11b_DIPLOID.md

  - `wf_strand_param`: Strandedness of input reads.
 Default is `rf-stranded`.
 Use 'default' for unstranded/auto, 'rf-stranded' if read1 in the fastq read pairs is reverse complement to the transcript, 'fr-stranded' if read1 same sense as transcript
  - `RSEMgenome`: RSEM reference tar ball.
 ## OUTPUTS
- - `star_ref`: If existing `genomeDir` tar ball was not provided as well as `genome_dirname` was given, workflow will have created and provided the patient's PG.
+ - `star_ref`: If existing `genomeDir` tar ball was not, workflow will have created and provided the patient's PG.
 This can be re-used in the event a user wants to align another sample frm the patient and/or try different aligner parameters
  - `debug_log`: Log output from STAR GEnome Generate
  - `STAR_sorted_genomic_cram`: Aligned reads to genome in CRAM format
  - `STAR_transcriptome_bam`: Typically not kept as it's seldom re-used, given that this is in beta phase, we'll keep this